sven-mollinga/sven-mollinga/README.md

 ### Hi there 👋

-- I’m currently working as a Tech Lead Observability @ Albert Heijn
+- I’m currently working as a CTO @ Shock Media
 - Fanatic user of Open Source projects
-- Prometheus and Elastic Subject Matter Expert
+- Passionate about SRE and Observability tooling like Prometheus & Grafana.

 <h3 align="left">Presentations</h3>